dkmaker/hass-custom-addons/nginx_proxy/DOCS.md

 ### Option: `certfile` (required)

-The certificate file to use in the `/ssl` directory.
+The certificate file to use.
 Keep filename as-is if you used default settings to create the certificate with the [Duck DNS](https://github.com/home-assistant/addons/tree/master/duckdns) add-on.

 ### Option: `keyfile` (required)

-Private key file to use in the `/ssl` directory.
+Private key file to use.

 ### Option: `hsts` (required)